katiemhughes/portfolio-site/blogposts/skeleton-loaders.md

 }
 ```

-Once you have created all of your `tsx` or `jsx` in here, you can then move onto adding your loading UI.
-In Next.js, this is done in a similar way to adding the `page.tsx` - you can add a file called `loading.tsx`.
+Once you have created all of your tsx or jsx in here, you can then move onto adding your loading UI.
+In Next.js, this is done in a similar way to adding the page.tsx - you can add a file called loading.tsx.
 In here, you can add a custom loading UI.

 ## The issue with `loading.tsx` file

-The issue with using the `loading.tsx` file is that the UI inside here is applied to the entire web page.
+The issue with using the loading.tsx file is that the UI inside here is applied to the entire web page.
 This means that you're very restrained when using this, and you're unable to apply this loading page to only certain components.
 It also means that you're also unable to use state to control when to show your loading component.

-Because of these restrictions, I ended up opting for the traditional React method with the `useEffect()` hook and a `loading` state, when
+Because of these restrictions, I ended up opting for the traditional React method with the useEffect() hook and a loading state, when